The Spooklight: Origin and history

-As with other purported ghost lights, storytellers have created mythologies about the Spooklight to try to insinuate that it existed before cars but none of these claims can be verified by any printed sources.
+As with most other supposed ghost lights, storytellers have created mythologies about the Spooklight to purport that it existed before cars but none of these claims can be verified by any printed sources.
 Thorough research by journalist Paul W. Johns found that there are no records of any mention of the Spooklight in print until after 1926, which is the year that that section of Route 66 was designated.

-In the 1960s there was a Spooklight museum at the eastern end of E 50.
+In the 1960s, there was a Spooklight museum at the eastern end of E 50.
 In the Popular Mechanics article, Gannon called it a "tourist trap that doesn't quite make it".
-It had a three inch telescope that allowed people to view the light for 25 cents, but the owners had set it up indoors to look through a half inch hole in the wall, which stopped down the aperture so much it couldn't resolve anything.
+It had a three-inch (76 mm) telescope that allowed people to view the light for 25 cents, but the owners had set it up indoors to look through a half inch hole in the wall, which stopped down the aperture so much it couldn't resolve anything.
 According to the proprietor, this was done to protect it from the rain.
 Gannon brought with him a comparable telescope, and said that, although the naked eye perceived one light, his telescope plainly split the Spooklight into car headlights that always came in pairs.